 Have you heard the oldest recording of recitation the Holy Quran in the world?
 A Dutch Orientalist recorded it in Mecca in 1885 using a new machine Edison made, which used wax cylinders.
 Subhanallah!

-What a great role model to show our children to be proud of our faith, no matter where or with whom – and people will respect you for it!
+Alhamdulillah, now more than ever we have some great role models in sport to show our children to be proud of our faith, no matter where or with whom – and people will respect you for it!

 “I always recite from Quran before every match.
 I pray and my team-mates know that they cannot talk to me at this time.”